Find a Support Group

 The MDSC has begun bringing together more than two dozen leaders in the Down syndrome community from across the state for a Support Group Leader Retreat.
 The group shares experiences and strategizes how to advance our mutual goal of strengthening supports for people with the Down syndrome across the state.

-African American Family Support Group (21 Shades)
+African American/Black Family Support Group (21 Shades)

 Autism Spectrum Disorder/Down Syndrome

 Down Syndrome-Autism Connection

 Online chat group 2nd Monday evening of every month to network and share resources, and occasional get-togethers.

 Special Health Care Needs

 Parents of Children with DS and Other Special Health Care Needs